tommybobbins/AWSDevOpsExam/README.md

 ## CloudFront

- * To prevent S3 bucket being accessed directly, then CF Restrict bucket access via Origin Acess Identity then update bucket policy.
+ * To prevent S3 bucket being accessed directly, then CF Restrict bucket access via Origin Access Identity then update bucket policy.
 This creates a user in IAM which allows CF to access bucket.
  * Signed URLs/Signed cookies - this allows individual URLS for members only/paid content.
  * Default expiry of pre-signed URL=3600s
  * Then remove public access from bucket.